1984 Houston Astros season: May

-Following a superb performance in May, Nolan Ryan was recognized as the NL Pitcher of the Month.
-Nolan Ryan went 5–0 W–L over 6 starts, with a 0.20 earned run average (ERA), surrendering just one earned run over 45 1/3 innings pitched (three runs total), 26 hits, and whiffed 50 batters.
-He also tossed three complete games with two shutouts.
+Following this superb performance, Nolan Ryan was commended as the NL Pitcher of the Month.
+Nolan Ryan went 5–0 W–L over 6 starts, with a 0.20 earned run average (ERA), over 45 1/3 innings pitched.
+He surrendered three runs total, 26 hits, and 16 walks, while whiffing 50 batters.
+Ryan amassed three complete games with two shutouts.
+Ryan also had been Houston's most recent recipient of the Pitcher of the Month accolade, recognized in August 1982.

 June

 During the first inning against the Los Angeles Dodgers on June 1, Mike Scioscia singled in two runs off Nolan Ryan to halt his scoreless streak.
 Ryan lasted four innings with five hits and the two runs surrendered this time as the Dodgers eventually won, 6–2.